VedantJoshi1409/lichess-eval-database-converter/README.md

 ## Usage
 - Decompress the .zst file into a .jsonl, PeaZip is recommended.
-- Fill in convert() method params, and run the "Main" file.
+- Fill in convert() method params in Main.java, and run it.
 - The default is: ```convert(10000, 100000, "lichess_db_eval.jsonl", "output.txt");```